agarwalharsh/goodread-search/README.md

 3. Run npm start
 4. The magic happens at PORT 3000!

+To run the tests-

+1. Run npm run test

 Things that could have been implemented with more time-